TUP's For Vacation Rentals

 What is a vacation rental?

-For the purposes of the Electoral Area Zoning Bylaws, a vacation rental is generally defined as the use of a residential dwelling unit for the commercial accommodation of paying guests for a period of less than one month (NOTE: this does not include Bed and Breakfast Operations)
+For the purposes of the Electoral Area Zoning Bylaws, a "vacation rental" use is one that is generally defined as the occassional use of a residential dwelling unit for the commercial accommodation of paying guests for a period of less than one month (NOTE: this does not include Bed and Breakfast Operations).

 How to submit an application?